toddledev/documentation/docs/09-pages/05-redirects/index.md

 ### Source: query

 - Add query parameters by clicking the [kbd]+[kbd] button
-- For each query segment, provide a name
+- Provide a name for each query segment
   - Set a test value for development purposes
 - Remove parameters using the [kbd]-[kbd] button